Refine your search

 My previous research projects has dealt with participation and belonging at child welfare services, young peoples’ experiences and well-being in the times of Covid-19 and young peoples’ educational choices as well as equality in carrier guidance.

-Leading an international research project on e-leadership with digital communication 2021-2016 funded by the Academy of Finland.
+Leading an international research project on “E-leadership with digital communication” 2021-2016 funded by the Academy of Finland.
+Decision number 342265.

 Research area I: E-leadership and digital communication.
 Challenges and opportunities in e-leadership, digital communication channels in e-leadership, video communication and social presence.

-Research area II: Relationship marketing and B2B sales management.
-Customer relationships, customer experience, value co-creation, sales communication and interaction, interpersonal communication competence, digital marketing.
+Research area II: Digital transformation and sales management.
+Customer relationships, value co-creation, sales communication and digital interaction.

-Research area III: Communication competence and AI in management.
-E-leaders’ and sales managers’ communication competence, physicians’ communication competence, AI integration in service and sales teams, AI and ethics in management.
+Research area III: Communication competence and the role of AI in leadership.
+AI and managerial competence, AI integration in service and sales teams, AI and ethics.

 My main duties are related to Young Universities for the Future of Europe (YUFE) Alliance, which makes it possible to study and develop one’s skills physically and online in 10 universities around Europe.
 I lead YUFE’s work package on Lifelong learning and support the other multilevel development work related to YUFE in our own university.
 I am also happy to discuss about the opportunities provided by YUFE with different groups.